McMaster-University-Library/Digital-Archive-Tools/README.md

 	4. The Google Analytics Console is used to obtain user data for the top ten collections and top ten items.
 	Specifically, the geographic location of users and referring sites to Map Collection items are analyzed.
 	For the purposes of reporting the most significant data (ie. countries and referring sites sourcing a high volume of Map Collection users), it is recommended to begin creating the in-depth analysis section of the report before the user overview.
-	Begin by navigating to Reports --> Behaviour --> Site Content --> All Pages within the analytics console.
+	Begin by navigating to Reports --> Behavior --> Site Content --> All Pages within the analytics console.

 	5. Create the in-depth analysis: